sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 A sword might be flung to the other side of the room, crossing the shimmering barrier might end any ongoing magic effects, etc.

-An easy way to decide on what resource to use up is to look to the cards:
+An easy way to decide on what resource to use up is to look to the cards in front of a player:

  * End ONGOING effects of magic items
  * Place white-side red cards on magic items for temporary charge loss
  * Place black-side red cards on magic items for permanent charge loss
  * Place black-side red cards on mundane items for damage
- * Take away Wealth or Pack cards
+ * Take away Wealth or Pack tokens/cards
  * Tell them to turn a card sideways because they dropped it
  * Take away item cards (careful with this one - use only when appropriate)
+ * Take away marker tokens (ie, those created by Defend, Where It Hurts, etc.)

-Note, a GM cannot take green tokens from a player.
+Note, **a GM cannot take green tokens from a player**.
 Use of green tokens should always be a player choice.

 ### Turn Their Move Back On Them